Developer(s) – Capcom

 Lifespan – 5/10

 As I alluded to before, past linear 2D side scrollers don’t tend to last for overly long periods of time, and Mega Man is no exception.
 I think experienced players are able to complete this game in about four hours, but for inexperienced players, most time will be spent dying.
-And as I said before, the game’s level of difficult will inevitable hinder its replayability for many players.
+And as I said before, the game’s level of difficulty will inevitably hinder its replayability for many players.
 Also, as Mega Man is not exactly a linear 2D side scroller, giving players the choice of what path to take, I think the game’s short lifespan is made that little more intolerable as a result.

 Storyline – 7/10

-For a time when there was considerably less emphasis put on story in video games, Mega Man’s storyline is actually fairly well done.
+For a time when there was considerably less emphasis put on a story in video games, Mega Man’s storyline is actually fairly well done.
 What made it different is that there is a little bit more back-story in Mega Man than there was in other games at the time.
 It follows a humanoid robot called Mega Man, who is deployed by his co-creator, Dr. Light, to stop his former assistant Dr. Wily.
-The two scientists created Mega Man and six other humanoid robots for industrial labour, but Dr. Wily chose to use the other six humanoid robots in a bid to take over the world, and Mega Man must prevent this from happening.
+The two scientists created Mega Man and six other humanoid robots for industrial labor, but Dr. Wily chose to use the other six humanoid robots in a bid to take over the world, and Mega Man must prevent this from happening.
 An interesting fact about the story is that Mega Man was originally going to be called Rock Man to fit in with the other six humanoid robots, but also as a reference to rock music.
 But the problem was that the developers were afraid of the name Rock Man being mistaken for a reference to drugs, and so it was changed.
 This is also why Mega Man’s sister is called Roll, as it would have been Rock and Roll if the name change hadn’t happened.

 Originality – 7/10